z0on/RDA-forest/README.md

 ### Example of full-on analysis of seascape genomics data

 There many additional arguments that may be important in actual analysis, such as nuisance covariates to remove, number of jaccknife replicates to run, or number of leading PCs to consider.
 We also typically need to account for spatial covariance of the data.
 Moreover, there is a way to use the RDA-forest model to predict adaptation in locations that were not sampled for genetics.
-The script `RDA-forest.R` illustrates all these additions, analyzing genetic distances of `Agaricia agaricites` coral.
+The script `RDA-forest.R` illustrates all these additions, analyzing genetic distances of the coral *Agaricia agaricites*.
 It is well-commented so hopefully it is clear what is going on.

 There are some preparatory stages, including examination of clonality/relatedness structure and visualization of the PCA of the data.
 Then we select influential variables using `mtrySelJack` (including spatial variables, latitude and longitude, in the selection process) and measure their importance with `ordinationJackknife`, as above.
 While running `ordinationJackknife`, we also supply the argument `newX` that contains predictor values for a bunch of unsampled locations covering the whole Florida Keys.
 This will let us generate a map of the coral's differential adaptation across the whole Florida Keys seascape.
 Contrasting colors in the map signify differential adaptation.